 Fortunately, there are 4 important things you can do to make it a successful relationship between Business Development and Sales:

-- Clearly define the roles
+- Clearly define the sales and business development positions

 - Define your ideal customer profile